waltergerych/waltergerych.github.io/_pages/about.md

   - /about.html
 ---

-I’m a postdoctoral associate at MIT CSAIL, hosted by Prof. Marzyeh Ghassemi.
+I’m a postdoctoral associate at MIT CSAIL in the [Healthy ML lab](https://healthyml.org/), hosted by [Professor Marzyeh Ghassemi](https://healthyml.org/marzyeh/).
 Prior to my postdoc, earned my PhD at Worcester Polytechnic Institute (WPI), advised by Professor Rundensteiner and Professor Emmanuel Agu.
 At WPI I was part of [DAISY Lab](https://daisy.wpi.edu/) and the [WASH Research Group](https://www.wpi.edu/news/wpi-secures-28-million-develop-smartphone-app-help-assess-health-soldiers).
 My research interests broadly relate to machine learning for missing and biased labels, generative modeling, and human activity recognition for mobile healthcare.
 I also have experience in algorithmic fairness, anomaly detection, data visualization, open set recognition, domain adaptation, and more.